The diversity-multiplexing tradeoff of the MIMO Z interference channel: Explicit GDMT of the MIMO Z-IC

-In this section, we shall evaluate the different SNR exponents, $d_{O_i}(r_i)$'s, of the various outage events given in equation \eqref{eq_dmt_exp1}, which would yield the explicit DMT expression for the ZIC.
-Substituting the right hand sides of the first and second bound's in Lemma~\ref{lem_upper_bound} in equations~\eqref{eq:outage_probability} we have
+In this section, we evaluate the diversity orders, $d_{O_i}(r_i)$'s, of the three outage events given in equation \eqref{eq_dmt_exp1}, which would yield the explicit GDMT of the MIMO Z-IC.
+The diversity orders $d_{O_i}(r_i)$ for $i = 1,2 $ are single-user bounds and can be easily obtained from \cite{tse1} and consequently, we have

 where $\upsilon_{i,k}$'s are the negative SNR exponents of the ordered eigenvalues of the matrices $H_{ii}H_{ii}^\dagger$.
 The joint distribution of $\{\upsilon_{i,k}\}_{k=1}^{\min\{M_i,N_i\}}$ was specified in \cite{tse1}.
 Using this distribution and a similar technique as in \cite{tse1}, it can be shown that